What We Accomplished in 2018

 Certificate of Recognition from the California Legislative Black Caucus

 A Certificate of Recognition was presented to 42 Silicon Valley by the California Legislative Black Caucus in appreciation of 42’s contribution to the success of the African American Leaders of Tomorrow Program (AALT) Conference.
-42 is extremely lucky to have such dedicated staff and students who believe in expanding educational access and creating a model of education that promotes equity and inclusion.
+42 is extremely lucky to have such dedicated staff and students who believe in expanding educational access.
+In addition to this, we created a model of education that promotes equity and inclusion.

 Events Hosted at 42

 42 hosted several events on campus this year, some open to the public while others are exclusively private.
-As part of the tech community in Silicon Valley, we love opening our doors to those who are just as excited about tech as we are.
-These events are a great way for our students to get involved in the local tech world and for you to spend time with the 42 community at our campus facility.
-Although we can’t give a shout out to every wonderful person who came to visit us, here are a few events that we want to share:
+As part of the tech community in Silicon Valley, we love opening our doors.
+Although we can’t give a shout out to every person who came to visit us, here are a few events:

 Alumni Dev Panel

 42 Silicon Valley hosted our second annual Alumni Dev Panel which was a big hit!
-There were 12 alumni from companies such as Paypal, Microsoft, and Netflix, with various positions where they can flex all of the amazing coding and soft skills that they learned while at 42.
-The event had a relaxed feel to it, and alumni were great about sharing their story about their own journey from 42 to employment with cadets who were in attendance.
+12 alumni from companies including Paypal, Microsoft, and Netflix came to visit us.
+The alumni serve in various positions where they can flex all the amazing skills they learned at 42.
+Alumni were great about sharing their journey from 42 to employment with cadets who were in attendance.

 For more information about our alumni, please read our alumni profiles.